iameetshah/iameetshah.github.io/_posts/2021-11-29-horizontalChart.md

 layout: post
 ---

-I decided to write an article about [Charts Library](https://github.com/danielgindi/Charts), Specifically about how to create a x-axis custom renderer for horizontal bar chart.
+I decided to write an post about [Charts Library](https://github.com/danielgindi/Charts), Specifically about how to create a x-axis custom renderer for horizontal bar chart.
 If we implement horizontal bar chart without x-axis custom renderer, Alignment Issue shown in `Actual Result` will be observed.
 Inorder to resolve this alignment issue, we need to use x-axis custom renderer